W4RH4WK/cpp-init/README.md

   You may also be interested in [my personal opinions](opinions.md).

 - Pick up [Git](https://git-scm.com/) along the way.
-  Strictly speaking, Git is not necessary for C++, yet any modern programmer should be familiar with Git and use it in their projects.
+  Strictly speaking, Git is not necessary for C++, yet any modern programmer should be familiar with Git.

 - Pick up a scripting language like [Python](https://www.python.org/) or [Ruby](https://www.ruby-lang.org/) at some point as well.
-  Certain tasks are better suited for a scripting language, knowing at least one will increase your productivity immensely.
+  Certain tasks are better suited for a scripting language, knowing at least one will increase your productivity tremendously.
   Oh, and stay away from JavaScript!

 The most important aspect is that you get your hands dirty and start building things early on.
 Theory is important, but practice is still paramount!
+Don't get stuck in Tutorial Hell.

 ## Which Topics are Essential?